Shared description

 By Alan Murray-Rust.
 Used on 15 images

-By Andrew Curtis.
-Used on 7 images
+By Thomas Nugent.
+Used on 48 images

 The above selections are automatic and approximate, it might not always select closely matching descriptions